-- At least ONE science subject is essential for all Science based degree courses such as Science, Medicine, Engineering, Architecture, Physiotherapy, Radiography. - Dentistry requires TWO Science subjects for entry (TCD) - Science is also strongly recommended for Beauty Therapy and Sports Courses - Physics is also strongly recommended for anyone considering studying Engineering at Third Level and is very useful for Computer Science - A Science subject is also necessary for entry to Nursing it does not have to be Biology - Speech Therapy, Health Inspection and Laboratory Technician courses all require at least one Science subject. - Chemistry is essential for Veterinary Medicine, Dietician and Pharmacy courses - Science courses in TCD require two Science subjects; however, Geography or Honours Maths are accepted as second Science subjects
+- At least ONE science subject is essential for all Science based degree courses such as Science, Medicine (some courses require two), Engineering, Architecture, Physiotherapy, Radiography. - Dentistry requires TWO Science subjects for entry (TCD) - Science is also strongly recommended for Beauty Therapy and Sports Courses - Physics is also strongly recommended for anyone considering studying Engineering at Third Level and is very useful for Computer Science - A Science subject is also necessary for entry to Nursing it does not have to be Biology - Speech Therapy, Health Inspection and Laboratory Technician courses all require at least one Science subject. - Chemistry is essential for some Medicine courses, Veterinary Medicine, Dietician and Pharmacy courses. - Science courses in TCD require two Science subjects; however, Geography, Computer Science or Applied Maths are accepted as second Science subjects